validatedpatterns/rhvp.cluster_utils/roles/vault_utils/README.md

 ## Vault out of the box configuration

-This role configures four secret paths in vault:
+This role configures five secret paths in vault:

 1. `secret/global` - Any secret under this path is accessible in read-only only to all clusters known to ACM (hub and spokes)
 2. `secret/hub` - Any secret under this path is accessible in read-only only to the ACM hub cluster